10 Best Crypto Staking Platforms 2024

 As well as this, Coinbase has received a Wells Notice from the SEC (Securities and Exchange Commission) recently, alleging that staking products constitute unregistered securities.
 Coinbase's CEO, Brian Armstrong, has since tweeted, "We are right on the law, confident in the fact, and welcome the opportunity for Coinbase (and by extension the broader crypto community) to get before a court...
 Going forward the legal process will provide an open and public forum before an unbiased body where we will be able to make clear for all to see that the SEC simply has not been fair, reasonable, or even demonstrated a seriousness of purpose when it comes to its engagement on digital assets."

-KuCoin offers a large staking product selection - with additional earn product types included in their platform.
+KuCoin offers more than 40 staking options - with additional earn product types included in their platform.
 Some of the most popular cryptocurrencies to stake include:

 As well as this though, KuCoin offers a variety of other earn products, similar to staking products, including savings, dual investments, and boosted earning promotions for new users - and many of these products advertise higher interest rates.
-For example, for Bitcoin hodlers, KuCoin advertises a fixed dual investment product (non-principal protected) with a 156.7% APR or a flexible savings product with a 0.26% APR.
-Of course, investors should always do their own research on dual investment products and their unique risks.
+Investors should always do their own research on dual investment products and their unique risks.

 KuCoin may appeal to some investors due to the wide array of altcoins available and promotional offers, as well as the large range of earn products on the platform.